-All my enthusiasm for methane will not complete decarbonisation.
-The completion of decarbonisation ultimately depends on the production and use of pure hydrogen.
+All my enthusiasm for methane will not complete decarbonization.
+The completion of decarbonization ultimately depends on the production and use of pure hydrogen.
 Already hydrogen is a thriving industry, essential to the downstream processing of APPEA's petroleum.
 In 2006 world production exceeded 45 billion standard cubic feet per day, equal to 80,000 MW if converted to electricity.
-US production, which is about one-third of world production, multiplied ten-fold between 1970 and 2003 (Fig. 15).

-More than 16,000 km of pipeline transport $\rm H_2$ gas for big users, with pipes at 100 atmospheres as long as 400 km from Antwerp to Normandy.
-High-pressure containers such as tube trailers distribute the liquid product to small and moderate users throughout the world.
-With production experience, the hydrogen price is falling (Fig. 16).
-In fact, $\rm H_2$ is already near prices to which energy consumers are accustomed (Fig. 17).
+US production, which is about 1/3 of world production, multiplied tenfold between 1970 and 2003 [Slide 22].
+Over 16,000 kilometers of pipeline transport H2 gas for big users, with pipes at 100 atmospheres as long as 400 kilometers from Antwerp to Normandy.
+High pressure containers such as tube trailers distribute the liquid product to small and moderate users throughout the world.
+With production experience, the hydrogen price is falling [Slide 23].
+In fact, H2 is already near prices to which energy consumers are accustomed [Slide 24].

-About hydrogen, the fundamental question then becomes: where will large quantities of cheap hydrogen come from?
+About hydrogen, the fundamental question then becomes, "Where will large quantities of cheap hydrogen come from?"
 Methane and water will compete to provide the hydrogen feedstock, while methane and nuclear will compete to provide the energy needed to transform the feedstock into hydrogen.

 Steam reforming is already a venerable chemical process for making hydrogen from methane.
-In the near term, because methane abounds, steam reforming of methane-using heat from methane-will remain the preferred way to produce hydrogen.
+In the near term because methane abounds, steam reforming of methane, using heat from methane, will remain the preferred way to produce hydrogen.
 Moreover, because much of the demand for hydrogen is within the petrochemical industry, nepotism gives methane an edge.
-But increasingly, as markets demanding hydrogen grow, so too does carbon-free nuclear's chance to compete as the transformer improves.
+But increasingly, as markets demanding hydrogen grow, carbonfree nuclear's chance to compete as the transformer improves.

-While methane and nuclear will inevitably compete to provide energy for hydrogen manufacture, they can also fruitfully co-operate.
-Here let me share a big technological idea, methanenuclear-hydrogen (MNH) complexes, first sketched by Cesare Marchetti.
+While methane and nuclear will inevitably compete to provide energy for hydrogen manufacture, they can also fruitfully cooperate.
+Here let me share a big technological idea, methane-nuclear-hydrogen (MNH) complexes, first sketched by Cesare Marchetti.
 Much methane inevitably travels through a few giant pipeline clusters.
 These methane trunk routes are attractive places to assemble MNH industrial complexes.
 Here, if one builds a few nuclear power plants and siphons off some of the methane, the nuclear plants could profitably manufacture hydrogen to re-introduce into the pipelines, say up to 20% of the composition of the gas in the pipeline.

-This decarbonisation would enhance the value of the gas.
-Meanwhile, the carbon separated from the methane would become CO2 to inject into depleted oil and gas fields and help tertiary recovery.
-Distributed around the world, the hydrogen mixture would accustom users to the new level of decarbonisation and start the capillary distribution of hydrogen for cars.
+This decarbonization would enhance the value of the gas.
+Meanwhile, the carbon separated from the methane would become CO_2 to inject into depleted oil and gas fields and help tertiary recovery.
+Distributed around the world, the hydrogen mixture would accustom users to the new level of decarbonization and start the capillary distribution of hydrogen for cars.

-In the next 10-15 years, I will keep my eye on where much gas flows and see whether these regions begin to integrate with nuclear power.
-The experience of working with hydrogen from methane will benefit the nuclear industry as it puts nuclear plants at the nodes of the webs of hydrogen distribution, anticipating the eventual shift from $\mathrm{CH_4}$ to $\mathrm{H_20}$ as a feed-stock.
+Over the next 10-15 years, I will keep my eye where much gas flows and see whether these regions begin to integrate with nuclear power.
+The experience of working with hydrogen from methane will benefit the nuclear industry as it puts nuclear plants at the nodes of the webs of hydrogen distribution, anticipating the eventual shift from CH_4 to H_20 as a feedstock.
 The methane-nuclear-hydrogen complexes can be the nurseries for a beautiful future generation of the energy system.

-So my next message is: prepare to ally with uranium.
-Uranium is 10,000 to 100,000 times as compact as methane (Fig. 18).
-While the competition will take another century or so, finally nuclear energy remains the overwhelm-
+So my next message is, "Prepare to ally with uranium."
+Uranium is 10,000 to 100,000 times as compact as methane [Slide 25].
+While the competition will take another century or so, finally nuclear energy remains the overwhelming favorite to produce the hydrogen and electricity that Bangalore and Shanghai will demand.